Days to Expiry — Option Selling Analyzer logo

 Option Selling Analyzer

-Rolling Tested Puts: When and How to Manage Challenged CSP Positions
+Rolling Tested Puts Strategy: When and How to Manage Challenged CSP Positions

 This decision separates experienced income traders from beginners.
 Rolling tested puts isn't about avoiding losses—it's about making calculated adjustments when the original thesis remains intact.
 In this guide, we'll build a practical framework for deciding when to roll versus close, plus the specific mechanics for executing rolls at different stages of the trade lifecycle.